JosticeMan/TextSummary/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Note

+<b> If you would like to demo this web app, please acquire a API key at https://rapidapi.com/aylien/api/text-analysis/pricing </b> <br />
+To prevent unnecessary charges to my card, I've disabled the API key I used to demo this app.

 ## Sample Responses

 Here is a sample response for the link (https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js):